 The festive period traditionally brings people together, and it offers so many opportunities to develop budding relationships.
 Organise a festive get together for staff and customers; invite your top spenders to an all-expenses paid trip abroad or surprise your best performing team members with a once in a lifetime experience that’s guaranteed to get them all talking.
 You never know, it could be the start of many a magical friendship.
 And you can bet that’s good for business.

-In October, the UN issued a devastating warning: We have 12 years to limit climate change catastrophe.
+According to the Climate Clock, we only have a few years left to stop the devastating impacts of climate change.
 Whilst climate change may seem like an insurmountable obstacle, it’s only by working together and forcing change that we have a chance to turn the tables.
 For this reason, environmental protection and sustainability should be a key part of your business’s CSR policies.

 Maybe you’ve always undertaken to minimise your company’s carbon footprint, or perhaps environmental considerations are completely new to you.
 Either way, we bet there’s plenty that your business can do to improve its environmental impact.
 As we head into a New Year, think about new initiatives you can introduce which would benefit the planet.
 It’s the only one we’ve got, after all!

 Businesses can do so much to share the merriment amongst their own teams.
 They can also do a lot for the wider community.
 Yes, Christmas is a time of giving, but there’s so much more to the festive period than exchanging expensive material gifts.
-Why not take the time to look into your own corporate social responsibility measures this Christmas; see what more your company can do to change things for the better.
+Why not take the time to look into your own corporate social responsibility measures this Christmas; see what more your company can do to change things for the better in the coming year.

 Written by Fiona Sanderson